GoogleCloudPlatform/compute-cassandra-python/README.md

     $ ./tools/create_cluster.py
     ```

-1. Go get a cup of tea (or other libation to
+1. Go get a cup of tea (or other libation to the prophet
 [Cassandra](http://en.wikipedia.org/wiki/Cassandra)).
 This will take
 upwards of 10 minutes.
 Assuming the script completes with no errors, you
 will see something similar to: